Sectarianism and minorities in the Syrian civil war: General issues

-The sharpest split arose between the ruling minority Alawite sect, a heterdox offshoot of Shi'ism constituting about 12% of total Syrian population, from which President Assad's most senior political elites, military officers, generals and associates are drawn; and the country's Sunni Muslim majority, mostly aligned with the opposition, the panel noted.
-But it said the conflict had drawn in other minorities, including Armenian Christians, Assyrian Christians, Druze, Palestinians, Kurds, Yezidi and Turkmens.
-Taking advantage of the existing social tensions; state media began trumpeting the sectarian card to discredit the protestors, inorder to legitimise Assad's continuation and to gain critical support from those Alawites disllusioned with the regime.
+The sharpest split arose between the ruling minority Alawite sect, a heterodox offshoot of Shi'ism constituting about 12% of total Syrian population, from which President Assad's most senior political elites, military officers, generals and associates are drawn; and the country's Sunni Muslim majority, mostly aligned with the opposition, the panel noted.
+This division was compounded by the regime's strategic mismanagement of ethnic relationships, which, instead of securing regime stability, led to an escalation in ethnic tensions and violence.
+But the conflict had drawn in other minorities, including Armenian Christians, Assyrian Christians, Druze, Palestinians, Kurds, Yezidi and Turkmens.
+Taking advantage of the existing social tensions; state media began trumpeting the sectarian card to discredit the protestors, in order to legitimise Assad's continuation and to gain critical support from those Alawites disillusioned with the regime.

+Despite international support, the Syrian opposition struggled in 2011-13 to unite diverse groups and articulate clear policies on key issues like the Baath Party and public sector reform, leading to skepticism among minorities such as Alawites about a stable post-Assad future.
+This skepticism was fuelled by fears of potential chaos and sectarian backlash.
+The opposition's disorganised approach and limited outreach to Alawites inadvertently solidified Assad’s position as he portrayed himself as the only option for maintaining Syria’s stability.

 Nevertheless, there were some trends at this point that were not in line with a developing sectarian war.
+While Syrian opposition supporters were predominantly Sunni, it also included many Christian and Alawite figures in its ranks.
 On 12 February 2013, a CNN report from inside Talkalakh revealed that the town itself was under rebel control, though government forces were only a matter of yards away, surrounding the town.
 Nevertheless, there was no fighting in or around the town thanks to a tenuous ceasefire between the warring sides brokered by a local sheikh and an Alawite member of parliament.
 Though isolated clashes have occurred, killing three rebels, and though government forces have been accused of harassing civilians since its implementation, the ceasefire has largely held.
 The town has returned to a degree of normal function, and some shops have started to re-open.
 Even the governor of Homs Province has been able to meet with rebels in the town, and has called the ceasefire an "experiment".
 Both sides reject sectarianism, stressing the need to keep foreign jihadist fighters out of the country.
 Nevertheless, the mainly Sunni rebels in the town stated that they remained committed to overthrowing Assad.